 - Find fresh air whenever you can

-- Bring medicines
+- Bring medicine!

 I have a full post about how to prevent and treat seasickness.
 Check that out here:

-Con – Cancelled Ports and Itinerary Changes
+You May Experience Cancelled Ports and Itinerary Changes

-There are a number of reasons why this could happen and I think I’ve had most happen to me!
-It is written into the contract of all cruise lines that they are able to change the ports at any point.
+There are a number of reasons why this could happen – and I think I’ve had most happen to me!
+It is written in the contract of all cruise lines that they are able to change the ports at any point.

-Ports could be cancelled months in advance, I’ve had this happen to me when the cruise line felt it would be unsafe to make stops in Turkey.
+Ports could be cancelled months in advance, I’ve had this happen to me when our cruise line felt it would be unsafe to make stops in Turkey.
 Our ports were changed for the Greek islands.

-Cruises ports are most likely to be cancelled because of the following reasons:
+Cruise ports are most likely to be cancelled because of the following reasons:

 - Political unrest